RubixML/ML/docs/faq.md

 # FAQ
-Here you will find answers to the most frequently asked Rubix ML questions.
+Here you will find answers to the most frequently asked questions.

 ### What environment (SAPI) should I run Rubix ML in?
-All Rubix ML programs are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
+All Rubix ML projects are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
 The reason almost always boils down to performance and memory consumption.

-If you want to serve your Rubix ML models in production then you can use the [Server](https://github.com/RubixML/Server) library to spin up an optimized standalone model server.
+If you would like to serve your models in production, then you can use the [Server](https://github.com/RubixML/Server) library to spin up an optimized standalone model server.

 To run your script using the PHP command line interface (CLI), open a terminal window and enter:
 ```sh